gcunhase/PaperNotes/notes/tacotron.md

 ### Key Points
 * Given <text, audio> pairs, the model can be trained completely from scratch with random initialization.
+* Training on an internal North American English dataset, which contains about 24.6 hours of speech data spoken by a professional female speaker.

 ### Notes / Questions
 * ***Wavenet*** vs Tacotron: "WaveNet (van den Oord et al., 2016) is a powerful generative model of audio.
 It works well for TTS, but is **slow due to its sample-level autoregressive nature**.
 It also requires conditioning on linguistic features from an existing TTS frontend, and thus is **not end-to-end**: it only replaces the vocoder and acoustic model.